Global Privacy Statement

 Paul Hastings will take steps designed to comply with all applicable local laws when Processing Personal Information, including any local law conditions for and restrictions on the transfer of Personal Information.
 Paul Hastings may also protect your data through other legally valid methods, including international data transfer agreements.

-Persons located within the EEA:
+Persons located within the EEA, Switzerland or the United Kingdom:

 2.4 INDIVIDUAL RIGHTS OF ACCESS AND CHOICE